BotaiYuan/EchoBench/README.md

 ============open-source_models============

-For open-source models, our implementation is built upon the VLMEvalkit framework.
+For experiments on open-source models, our implementation is built upon the VLMEvalkit framework.

 1. Navigate to the VLMEval directory